stitchdata/docs/_replication/extraction/replication-methods/key-based-incremental-replication.md

   - title: "When {{ page.title }} should be used"
     anchor: "when-key-based-incremental-replication"
+    summary: "When Key-based Incremental Replication should be used"
     content: |
       Aside from [Log-based Replication](#log-based-replication) where it's supported, {{ page.title }} is the most efficient method for replicating your data.
 If Log-based Replication is unavailable for your source, {{ page.title }} may be a good fit if: